Top Five: Vancouver Live Music Venues

 Hollywood Theatre – 3123 West Broadway (Kitsilano)

-From 1935 through 2011, the West Side’s art deco landmark operated as a neighbourhood theatre, entertaining generations of locals and tourists.
+From 1935 through 2011, the West Side’s art deco Hollywood Theatre operated as a neighbourhood theatre, entertaining generations of locals and tourists.
 After a few years of dormancy, new owners breathed life back into the place, from reupholstering the original chairs to restoring the Jazz Age neon sign and transforming the space that can accommodate different styles of entertainment.
 These days, you have as much chance of catching live music, comedy or dance on the stage while grabbing a cocktail from the buzzy bar, as you do of seeing a film.
 But no matter the entertainment, the Hollywood is once again livening up this stretch of Broadway.

 Rickshaw Theatre – 254 E Hastings St (Chinatown)